FC Astra II

-Fotbal Club Astra II, commonly known as Astra II Ploiești (/ro/), Astra II Giurgiu, or simply as Astra II, is the reserve squad of Romanian second league side, Astra Giurgiu.
+Fotbal Club Astra II, commonly known as Astra II Ploiești (/ro/), Astra II Giurgiu, or simply as Astra II, was the reserve squad of Romanian second league side, Astra Giurgiu.
 The team was founded in 2013 to serve as a "launch pad" to the first team, for the young players from the club's youth center.

 History

 The first Astra II

 The history of Astra's reserve team began in 2010, when Ioan Niculae, the owner of Astra Ploiești, purchased Dunărea Giurgiu, a club founded in 1963 and competing in Liga II at the time.
 Following the acquisition, Dunărea was renamed Astra II Giurgiu, becoming the reserve squad of Astra Ploiești.
 In the summer of 2012, the club was dissolved after the owner decided to reduce expenses.